-- That actually takes place in the middle of the series and only considered a finale as it aired after the TV series.
-The true finale for the original is a little hard to pin down.
+- Though interestingly for the original (as in before the movie aired) there were actually two that rounded off the series.
 You got the two parter, "Ben 10 vs The Negative 10", which sees Ben, Gwen and Max going up against a few of his past enemies culminating in a battle on Mt.
 Rushmore against the Forever Knights king.
 And "Goodbye and Good Riddance" which has Ben tangling one more time with Vilgax and his father discovering his super hero identity.
 The thing is though, the former was considered canon in the series while the latter was presented as an "What If?" story yet was the final episode of the show.
+Weird.

-- Dexters Laboratory had two.
-The first one, even though it involved Dexter revealing his lab to his parents so they can help him fight a giant monster was an aversion, since he erased all of their memories of the entire battle after it was won.
-The second one was, well, would've been, a real finale, as it concluded the rivalry between Dexter and Mandark in the distant future.
+- Dexter's Laboratory had two before it got Un-Cancelled.
+The nominal end of the series was "Last But Not Beast" which involved Dexter revealing his lab to his parents so they can help him fight a giant monster.
+It's a bit of an aversion, since he erased all of their memories of the entire battle after it was won.
+The second one was The Movie Ego Trip, which concluded the rivalry between Dexter and Mandark in the distant future.
 What followed after that is better left ignored.